On 15th June 2013 I successfully completed a solo through-paddle of the Northern Forest Canoe Trail in my 14' solo Sylva

 This site includes a journal of my trip, written directly from what I recorded at the time, not doctored with the benefit of

 hindsight.
-The navigation on the right contains links to each day's record in the journal.
+The navigation on the right contains a link to each day's record in the journal.
 It also includes a little about the

 history that brought me to this point.
 The Plan/Reality page includes some details of the planning and equipment necessary for this